happybono/SonataSmooth/README.md

 6. **Edit Data** : Use the "Modify Selected Entries" dialog (`btnInitEdit`) to batch-edit selected items in the initial dataset.
 7. **Export** : Click Export (`btnExport`) to save results as `.CSV` or `Excel (.xlsx)`, with optional chart visualization.
 Configure export options in the "Export Configuration" dialog (`btnExportSettings`).

+> [!Note]
-> Note : You do not need to run "Calibrate" before exporting.
+> You do not need to run "Calibrate" before exporting.
 Both CSV and Excel exports recompute the selected filters directly from the Initial Dataset.

 ## UI Controls & Naming Conventions
 - **Initial Dataset ListBox** : `lbInitData`